LDSorg/passport-lds-io/README.md

 #### Configure Strategy

-The `ldsconnect` authentication strategy authenticates users using an LDS.org account and OAuth 2.0 tokens.
+The `lds.io` authentication strategy authenticates users using an LDS.org account and OAuth 2.0 tokens.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a app ID, app secret, and callback URL.